febrazish/zebrafish-image-analysis/README.txt

 Just place the Read_and_Write_Excel-1.1.7.jar file in the plugins folder of the Fiji.app directory and it should work right away.

-For the script to work, all input images should be in one folder.
+The script works best when all input images are together in one folder.
-Your input folder should contain only zvi or tif image files.
+Only tif/tiff files and zvi files will be analyzed, other file formats will be skipped.

-A new folder (Combined_script_output) will be created in the user's "home directory" (C:\Users\your_username on Windows systems).
-Within Combined_script_output, a sub-folder is created for every new image that is being analyzed.
-ROIs, histograms, and processed images are stored there.
+The script starts by asking you to select your input folder, and after that also your preferred output folder (you can also choose to create a new output folder at thus point).
+Within the selected output folder, a sub-folder will be created for every new image that is being analyzed.
+ROIs, histograms, and processed images will be stored there.

-The Excel plugin will create one Excel file called "zebrafish_script.xlsx" in the general output folder.
-Measurement results are automatically saved here.
+The Excel plugin creates an Excel file within the output folder that you selected.
+Another pop-up windows will appear asking you to name this Excel file.
+Measurements and counts will automatically be saved in this one Excel file.
-A minor issue: the plugin is a little unpredictable with the titles that it puts in the first row of each Excel sheet, but the measurement data is always saved in the correct sheet and in the correct order.
+A minor issue: the plugin is a little unpredictable with the titles that it puts in the first row of each Excel sheet, but the measurements are always saved in separate sheets that are named to indicate what type of measurement it is.
 The images in the input folder are analyzed in alphabetical order, so the results will also be in that order.
+The sheet called "Particles" will contain the indexed list of file names that have been processed.

 RUNNING THE SCRIPT
 1. On your PC, find Fiji's folder (probably: YOUR PC\users\fiji-win64\Fiji.app)
 2. Put the .ijm script file in the macros sub-folder.
 3. Open Fiji and install the macro (Plugins > Macros > Install).
-4. Open the first image from your input folder as you normally would.
-5. Run the macro (Plugins > Macros > zebrafish_macro).
+4. Run the macro (Plugins > Macros > zebrafish_macro).
 Everything else should happen automatically.